BitopanBaishya/VSD-Tapeout-Program-2025---Week-1/README.md

 # Week 1: Introduction to RTL Design Flow.

-The focus of this week is on **understandimng the complete RTL design flow.**
+The focus of this week is on **understanding the complete RTL design flow.**

 ---